 Beautiful, secluded beaches that are an hour's drive from civilization are all well and good, but there's usually not much you can do apart from lie on the beach and catch some rays.

 If you're not that much of a beach person, but still want to get your fill during your Spanish holiday, you might prefer to visit one of Spain's excellent city beaches.
-This gives you the opportunity to sample some of Spain's famously beautiful beaches, but then to enjoy the culture of one of the country's metropolises at the same time.
+This gives you the opportunity to sample the country's famously beautiful coastline, but you'll also get to enjoy the culture of a bustling Spanish metropolis at the same time.

 Whether taking in the Gaudi architecture of Barcelona, sampling local cuisine in Valencia or exploring the peninsula of Cadiz, you'll find that a satisfying dip in the ocean is always mere minutes away.
-Truly the best of both worlds!
+City beaches truly provide the best of both worlds!

-Quite possibly the best city beach in Europe, let alone Spain.
-Sample the excellent local pintxos (the Basque name for tapas) and the climb Monte Urgull and Monte Igueld for some great views of the city.
+San Sebastian's Playa de La Concha has been named the city beach in Europe, let alone Spain.
+While here, you can also sample the excellent local pintxos (the Basque name for tapas) and the climb Monte Urgull and Monte Igueldo for some great views of the city.
 Don't forget to read up on our San Sebastian Tourist Guide if you're visiting the area.
-You can also take a tour of San Sebastian and the neighboring Biarritz to soak up both some sun and culture.

 In a Best Beach in Spain 2013 survey in a Spanish newspaper, the only two beaches to make the shortlist were both close to Cadiz.